zayto/web_security_101/README.md

 ## SSL stripping
- **MITM attack** where the attacker communicates with the client over HTTP and relays the requests to the server over HTTP (or HTTPS if the server does not allow HTTP).
+ **MITM attack** where the attacker communicates with the victim over HTTP and relays the requests to the server over HTTP(S).
 That way the attacker sees all the client's traffic over HTTP.
-(Connection is 'stripped' of SSL and downgraded to HTTP).
+(The victim's connection is 'stripped' of SSL and downgraded to HTTP).

+An introduction to a MitM SSL stripping attack using Karma and SSLstrip: [the WiFi Pienapple](https://scotthelme.co.uk/wifi-pineapple-karma-sslstrip/).

 ## XSS (Cross-Site Scripting)